lplclaremont/bank-tech-test/README.md

 ## Approach
 I decided to implement this in Python since I wanted an extra challenge and to get some exposure to another language.
 I used the unittest library to test drive this project.
 Each class was designed sequentially:
-- Transaction
+**Transaction**
 This creates a transaction which contains the date and monetary total of the transaction.

-- Account
+**Account**
 This creates a blank account with an initial balance of 0 and an array which will be populated with logs of transaction, storing the transaction object and the current balance after that transaction is added.

-- BankStatement
+**BankStatement**
 This is initialised with an account object and will create a statement for the account up to that point.

 ## Running the code
-Clone this repository by running this command in your terminal:
+With python3 installed, clone this repository and cd into the source code by running this in your terminal:

 ```
 git clone https://github.com/lplclaremont/bank-tech-test
+cd bank-tech-test
+cd src
 ```

+Open REPL and use the following commands:

+'''
+python3
+from account import Account
+from bank_statement import BankStatement account = Account()
+'''

+Now you are able to make deposits and withdrawals as follows:

+'''
+account.deposit(1000)
+account.deposit(500)
+account.withdraw(250)
+'''

+And view your statement:

+'''
+statement = BankStatement(account)
+print(statement.view())
+'''